 A data center is a facility used to house computer systems and associated components, such as telecommunications and storage systems.
-It generally includes redundant or backup power supplies, redundant internet connections, environmental controls (e.g., air conditioning, fire suppression) and various security devices.
+It generally includes redundant backup power supplies, redundant internet and telephone connections, and environmental controls such as air conditioning and fire suppression and various security devices.
 Large data centers are industrial scale operations using as much electricity as a small town. ( Wikipedia: Data Centers)

 Data Centers have been growing larger through and since the 'dot comm bust' around Y2K.
 In years past, a data center was likely to be private and only house equipment for its owner.
 In more recent years data centers are more and more likely to house the computers for many customers who 'co-locate' their own equipment or pay for 'dedicated' or 'virtual servers' where there is access to high-speed internet backbone circuits.
-The expenses of air-conditioning, power-conditioning, backup power, fire-suppression, and security are shared.
+The expenses of air-conditioning, power-conditioning, backup power, fire-suppression, and security are shared among a large number of customers, and economies of scale prevail.

 Today's ever faster, less expensive, and more reliable computers and networks favor 'centralization' of database, computers, and networking resources in data centers with access to high-speed networks close to the Tier One networks.
-The economies of scale suit data centers that cover tens or hundreds of thousands of square feet of real estate.
+The economies of scale suit data centers that cover tens or hundreds of thousands of square feet of real estate and have a good business model.

 The tiers for data centers are arranged 'backwards' from the tiering scheme of ISPs where the fastest Tier 1 Networks make up the backbone and higher tiers are more remote from it.